backupbrew/switchbrew/Services API.md

 ## Initialize

-Takes a pid descriptor and an input u64.
+Takes a pid descriptor and a reserved input u64.

 ## GetService